 “It’s all in the wrist.”

 Focus on keeping your casting stroke coming from your shoulder.
 Keep the rod pointed to the sky.
 You want that tip hitting 11:00 and 1:00 on an invisible clock above you.
-Watch your back cast all the way to the roll-out at each end.
+Watch your back cast until it reaches full load.
 Give your neck some whiplash while assuring yourself that the line is not falling behind you, and most importantly, it is looping all the way back.
-Come to a complete stop at 11:00 and 1:00.
+Come to a complete stop at 11:00 and 1:00 at the end of each stroke.
 I even like to tell people to imagine teleporting your rod tip between these two places, as this is where your rod should spend its time during the cast.

-Keep your line on your false casts flat.
+Keep your line on your false casts flat with a smooth motion.
 Will your line travel perfectly forward and back on one plane?
 No. But, if you think of it this way, it helps.

 P.S.
 Ever tried casting into strong winds?
 Ever wanted to snap your rod in half?
-It's not like hucking a weighted lure with a spinning rod.
-Try a powerful and definitive back cast.
+It's not like hucking a weighted lure or bait while traditional fishing.
+Try a powerful and definitive backcast.
 You’ll be happy with the results.

 I don’t know about you, but just about every girl I’ve ever ended up dating, I’ve taken fly fishing first.
 I can’t tell you exactly why, but I always did.
 Maybe it was a test to see how much they actually liked fishing like they said they did, or maybe it was just that I fished that much.
 Either way, I am currently single.